Picture Of Reese Witherspoon In Workout Attire Makes Some Fans Think She Peed Her Pants

 While the photo still has the occasional comment pointing out the wet stain and questioning if the actress peed herself, many of her fans focused on how “fierce” she and Pink looked in the photo.
 A lot of her fans also really wanted to know where Reese got her workout shirt from.
 One user jokingly told Reese that she should “kill the photographer” for not noticing the shadow.

 In addition to working on her docu-series, Witherspoon lives a very busy professional life.
-The actress is currently working on other projects such as Big Little Lies and Legally Blonde 3 which is set to start production soon.
+The actress is currently working on other projects, such as Big Little Lies and Legally Blonde 3, which is set to start production soon.

 Feeling nostalgic, Reese followed the embarrassing photo by sharing a photo of herself with her children.

 “Thinking back a lot this summer.
 Remembering when these two were little and all the fun summer trips,” the actress captioned the photo.